Top 10 Tips for Expats Leaving Korea

 Money makes this whole process way easier.
 Having money (or not being desperate for it) made my life easier in the following ways:

 - I junked my piece of crap car instead of trying to sell it for a pittance.
-It took me a total of around 10 minutes.
+It took me a total of around 10 minutes and they even came to find me at work one day.

 - I gave away almost all my furniture and possessions.
 People like free stuff and it’s way easier to get rid of stuff if people come to you rather than schlepping around the city and wasting your time.

 - I paid people to get my cats to Canada.
-I could have done it myself but it seemed way too annoying.
+It is possible to do it yourself, but it seemed way too annoying.

 - I hired a student to help me.
 He was a champ and everything went really smoothly.